How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Munich-Specific Tips

-The Semesterticket is incredible.
-Your student ID works as a public transport pass for the entire MVV network (all Munich zones).
+The MVV transport network is excellent.
+A single pass covers the entire MVV network (all Munich zones).
 This means you can live further out without paying extra for transport.
 Use this to your advantage when choosing a neighborhood.
+If you are enrolled, your student ID doubles as a Semesterticket for the whole network.

-University housing offices help.
+University housing offices help if you are enrolled.
 Both LMU and TU München have international offices that maintain housing boards and sometimes have partnerships with private dorms.
-Check your university's website for specific resources.
+Check the relevant university's website for specific resources.

 Zwischenmiete (sublets) are gold.
-Many Munich students go abroad for a semester and sublet their room for 4-6 months.
+Many residents go abroad for a few months and sublet their room for 4-6 months.
 These are easier to get than permanent rooms because competition is lower.
 They also give you time to search for something long-term while you already have a roof over your head.

-Consider dorm life seriously.
-Munich dorms are not like student halls in the UK or US, many are modern, well-maintained, and located in good areas.
+Consider dorm life seriously if you qualify.
+Munich dorms are not like the halls in the UK or US, many are modern, well-maintained, and located in good areas.
 A dorm room at €300/month saves you €200-400/month compared to a WG, which adds up to €2,400-4,800 over a year.

 Common Scams